 Metropolitan City of Naples (NA)

-Naples is the capital of the Campania region and the province.
-Here youβll find the largest historical centre in Europe, stunning islands, churches and monuments, delicious food and ancient Roman towns of Pompeii and Herculaneum.
+Naples is the capital of the Campania region and province.
+Here, you’ll find the largest historical centre in Europe, stunning islands, churches and monuments, delicious food, and the ancient Roman towns of Pompeii and Herculaneum.

 Salerno (SA)